Housing the capital of the world’s largest democracy, Delhi is home to about 10 million people and boasts of being the Rome of the East.

 The area around Delhi, particularly between the Aravalli mountain ranges in the south and west and the Yamuna River in the east has been quite active historically.

-For examle Prithviraj Chauhan, one of India’s more celebrated warrior kings, used Lal kot as a defence against the Muslim invaders from Afghanistan and associated areas.
+For example, Prithviraj Chauhan, one of India’s more celebrated warrior kings, used Lal kot as a defence against the Muslim invaders from Afghanistan and associated areas.

-And no single ruler can lay claim over the entirety of the city with it believed to be a combination of seven cities in itself.
+Furthermore, no single ruler can fully claim the city, which is thought to be a collection of seven cities.

 Let’s look at them in a chronological order: